Thomsch/tellina_user_experiment/experiment_design_doc.md

   - The server will only handle POST requests from clients, convert the request into CSV format and append them to a single log file.
 - Client side: this contains
-  - Information about the experiment, requirements for the client side infrastructure (which terminal they should use, what system they should be on, etc.), and instruction on how to set up the client side infrastructure and begin the experiment.
+  - Instructions about the experiment, requirements for the client side infrastructure (which terminal they should use, what system they should be on, etc.), and instruction on how to set up the client side infrastructure and begin the experiment.